ArensKyle/DoesThatMakeYouFeel/README.md

 ## Subtask C: Tweet classification according to a five-point scale
 Given a tweet known to be about a given topic, estimate the sentiment conveyed by the tweet towards the topic on a five-point scale.

-## Subtask D
+## Subtask D: Tweet quantification according to a two-point scale
-Tweet quantification according to a two-point scale: Given a set of tweets known to be about a given topic, estimate the distribution of the tweets across the Positive and Negative classes.
+Given a set of tweets known to be about a given topic, estimate the distribution of the tweets across the Positive and Negative classes.

-## Subtask E
+## Subtask E: Tweet quantification according to a five-point scale
-Tweet quantification according to a five-point scale: Given a set of tweets known to be about a given topic, estimate the distribution of the tweets across the five classes of a five-point scale.
+Given a set of tweets known to be about a given topic, estimate the distribution of the tweets across the five classes of a five-point scale.